 The final impact of the tax reform legislation may differ materially due to factors such as further refinement of the Company's calculations, changes in interpretations and assumptions that the Company and its advisors have made, additional guidance that may be issued in the future by the U.S. government and actions that the Company may take as a result of the tax reform legislation.
 Additional information and analysis are needed for factors such as whether non-U.S. entities are subject to withholding taxes, have reserve requirements, or have projected working capital and other capital needs in the country where the earnings were generated that would result in a decision to indefinitely reinvest a portion or all of their earnings.
 When more guidance and interpretations are released, specifically with respect to the transition tax and future repatriation of foreign earnings to the U.S., the Company will complete its accounting and revise any provisional estimates, if required.
-For the three months ended March 31, 2018, the Company did not make any adjustments to the provisional amounts recorded as of December 31, 2017.
+For the six months ended June 30, 2018, the Company did not make any adjustments to the provisional amounts recorded as of December 31, 2017.

-The Company previously established a valuation allowance to fully reserve its net deferred tax assets in the United States.
+The Company has previously established valuation allowances to fully or partially reserve against certain net deferred tax assets in several jurisdictions, including the United States.
 A valuation allowance is established when it is more likely than not that some portion or all of the deferred tax assets will not be realized.
-The Company assessed the likelihood that its deferred tax assets would be recovered from estimated future taxable income and available tax planning strategies and determined that all adjustments to the valuation allowance were appropriate.
-In making this assessment, all available evidence was considered including the current economic climate, as well as reasonable tax planning strategies.
-The Company believes it is more likely than not that the Company will realize its remaining net deferred tax assets, net of the valuation allowance, in future years.
+The Company assesses the likelihood that its deferred tax assets will be recovered from estimated future taxable income and available tax planning strategies and determines in certain cases that adjustments to the valuation allowances are appropriate.
+In making these assessments, all available evidence is considered including the current economic climate, as well as reasonable tax planning strategies.
+The Company believes it is more likely than not that the Company will realize its deferred tax assets, net of any applicable valuation allowances, in future years.